mbsa-tud/tsad_platform/README.md

 You can then use these hyperparameters in the data preparation, model training and detection functions to modify your model.
 See Chapter [adding models](#adding-models) for some examples.

 One hyperparamter that must be mentioned is the `scoringFunction`:
 It is optional for all models.
-Its value changes how the anomaly scores are defined:
+Its value changes how the anomaly scores are defined.
+If your model defines its own scoring function, don't add this field to the hyperparameters.

 | Value | Description |
 |-|-|